datastax/dsbulk/manual/README.md

   `dsbulk count -k ks1 -t table1 -stats hosts`

+* Count the total number of rows for the biggest 100 partitions in the `ks1.table1` table in a cluster with a `localhost` contact point (by default, dsbulk returns the number of rows for the 10 biggest partitions in the table).

+  `dsbulk count -k ks1 -t table1 -stats partitions -partitions 100`

-* Count the total number of rows , the total number of rows per token range and the total number of rows per hosts in the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Count the total number of rows , the total number of rows per token range, the total number of rows per hosts in the `ks1.table1`, and the total number of rows for the biggest 10 partitions table in a cluster with a `localhost` contact point.

   `dsbulk count -k ks1 -t table1 -stats all`